History of Chinese Jewelry on Silk Road

 READ

-History of Palladium Jewelry
+History of Cremation Jewelry

 The art of jewelry making in ancient China reached its peak during the Han Dynasty (206 BC – 220 AD).
 This period saw the emergence of sophisticated techniques such as filigree work, granulation, enameling, and cloisonné.
 Goldsmiths and silversmiths became highly skilled craftsmen who created intricate pieces of jewelry adorned with gemstones and pearls.